Digital COVID Travel Passes: Biometrics & Facial Recognition Ensure Airline Passenger Health Worldwide

 Facial biometrics legislation is still being debated but some privacy think tanks are lobbying to “give people the information they need to accurately decide how they want to share their facial data with companies.
 It also gives them control over how their facial information is shared with companies that use facial biometric identity verification.
 The goal of the legislation is to prevent consumer-focused facial recognition Software companies from mismanaging people’s facial data.”
 Despite privacy concerns, identity verification and digital COVID travel passes are now the norms, not the exception.

-IDMvalidate: Fast, Secure, & Global Identity Verification Solution
+IDMscan: Fast, Secure, & Global Identity Verification Solution

-IDMvalidate can authenticate and verify government-issued identity documents in online and offline conditions.
+IDMscan can authenticate and verify government-issued identity documents in online and offline conditions.
 It is a part of several identity fraud solutions that IDMERIT has created which offer fraud detection before it happens.
 Our document verification solution provides powerful security in the airline industry, at home and abroad.

 - Multi-Language support

-- Integrate seamlessly with IDMaml and IDMrisk
+- Integrate seamlessly with IDMaml and IDMdevice

 - Easily integrate into your system with a simple API